srinivasulureddy22/my-multijava/README.md

 # ci friendly process
-Bottom line is we dont want to use maven release plugin it is heavy and timee consuming and not intenced to use wtih ci friendly <revision>
+The bottom line is we do not want to use Maven release plugin.
+It is heavy and time consuming and not intended to use with ci friendly <revision>

 ## references:
 1. https://stackoverflow.com/questions/59641739/maven-release-plugin-together-with-cifriendly-versions